→INTRODUCING THE ENCORE PUBLIC VOICES FELLOWSHIP

 We are looking for community and business leaders, activists, entrepreneurs, writers, educators, researchers and other thinkers.
-We are looking for a diverse mix of people in terms of age, race, religion, sector and areas of expertise or focus; half of the cohort will consist of people of color.
+We are looking for a diverse mix of people in terms of age, race, religion, sector and areas of expertise or focus.

 - Encore.org is an innovation hub that taps the talents of the 50+ population as a force for good, ultimately creating a better future for future generations.